AUSTRALIAN SCHOOL-BASED APPRENTICESHIPS IN TASMANIAN GOVERNMENT SCHOOLS

 An Australian School-based Apprenticeship (ASbA) is a paid, employment-based training arrangement.

 Students in Year 10, 11 or 12 are able to combine work, training and education to gain a nationally recognised qualification, usually at Certificate II or III level – across almost every industry sector and training package.

 Australian School-based Apprenticeships

-- Work – ASbA students will work between 7.5 and 15 hours in the workplace each week.
+- Work – ASbA students will participate in a minimum of 7.5 hours employment in the workplace each week.
 This can be one or two days at work in school time or after school hours and on the weekend.
 There is an expectation that the ASbA student will work additional hours in term breaks.

 - Training – ASbA students will sign a Training Plan with the employer and a Registered Training Organisation (RTO) who is responsible for the training and assessment against the requirements of the qualification.
 ASbA students will be paid for any training in the workplace or off-site.